EBM

 About us

-An amendment to the BAK Act was published in the Federal Law Gazette on 21 July 2023 that created the legal basis for the establishment of the Investigation and Complaints Office for Police Conduct (Ermittlungs- und Beschwerdestelle Misshandlungsvorwürfe – EBM), which begins its work on 22 January 2024.
+An amendment to the BAK Act was published in the Federal Law Gazette on 21 July 2023 that created the legal basis for the establishment of the Investigation and Complaints Office for Allegations of Police Ill-treatment (Ermittlungs- und Beschwerdestelle Misshandlungsvorwürfe – EBM), which begins its work on 22 January 2024.

 EBM investigates every alleged or possible case of ill-treatment within the area of responsibility of the Federal Ministry of the Interior.